Level 02 · Analyst Learning

 Analyze Strengths, Weaknesses, Opportunities, and Threats for strategic positioning.

-Use in: Strategic planning sessions, business unit reviews.
+Use in: Use in strategic planning sessions and business unit reviews.

 Business Model Canvas

-Visualize how an organization delivers value.
-Includes 9 core blocks from customer segments to cost structure.
+Visualize how an organization delivers value across 9 core blocks.

 Growth Horizon Model (1-2-3)